 The paper said that Biden has confided in associates that he hopes to see Trump prosecuted over allegations that he was responsible for the Jan.
 6 riot at the U.S. Capitol Building in 2021.

-“The leak was published in the New York Times on Saturday as Democrats mount increasing pressure on the Justice Department to take action against Trump and people within his orbit in relation to the Capitol riot,” the Washington Examiner reported, citing the Times.
+“The leak was published in the on Saturday as Democrats mount increasing pressure on the Justice Department to take action against Trump and people within his orbit in relation to the Capitol riot,” the Washington Examiner reported, citing the Times.